What is an email validation and verification API?

 You can have simple ones, just for junk mail API, or more complex ones, so you know that it is doing the job you need it to.

 You can spend less time focusing on the legitimacy or frequent activity of your email list, and focus on growing your web page or company.
+Finally, make sure the company you're about to work with offers great customer support.

 To conclude, email verification and validation APIs are an important part of your online presence and your outreach through communication.